kafrax/logx/README.md

 ## config logx.json or config.json
 - let logx.json  or config.json in your project root dir.
 - if there is not config.json,where execute default for logx.
+- notice fileWriter use memory cache ,so must have enough time to do poller to save data to log file.
 ```
 {
     "llevel":1,        //log level,1debug,2info,3warn,4error,5fatal